Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 By Delinda C. Hanley

-Virtually everyone the Washington Report spoke with in Tunisia—government ministers, a high school principal, college professor, women’s affairs specialists, and Solidarity Fund bankers—voiced a common goal: every Tunisian agency must provide educational opportunities, a promising future, and an open society for each citizen.
+Virtually everyone the Washington Report on Middle East Affairs, spoke with in Tunisia—government ministers, a high school principal, college professor, women’s affairs specialists, and Solidarity Fund bankers—voiced a common goal: every Tunisian agency must provide educational opportunities, a promising future, and an open society for each citizen.
 By providing hope, Tunisians say, they fight both religious fundamentalism and terrorism.

 As University of Tunis Professor Mhamed Hassine Fantar pointed out, “When people feel marginalized or excluded they turn to radical behavior.
 Ignorance nourishes and fuels intolerance.”